ireapps/teaching-guide-R-101/README.md

 Thank you for volunteering to teach this one-hour introduction to R at our conference.
 This teaching guide explains our setup and the material to cover.

 The class is one hour long.
-Every participant will have access to [this directory](), which includes the necessary R Project file (.Rproj), R Notebook file (.Rmd) and data for the exercises.
+Every participant will have access to [this directory](https://github.com/ireapps/teaching-guide-R-101/tree/main/Intro-to-R), which includes the necessary R Project file (.Rproj), R Notebook file (.Rmd) and data for the exercises.

-It would be a good idea to take a spin through the notebook prior to teaching the session.
+It would be a good idea to take a spin through the exercises prior to teaching the session; make sure all the codes runs as written.

 ## Session description
 An introduction to the R programming language and the RStudio app for absolute beginners.
-This session will cover the fundamentals and basic syntax to prepare you for more advanced classes.
+This session will cover some necessary terminology, introduce the Tidyverse packages, and go over the basics of data analysis in R. It will prepare participants for moving on to more complex data analysis.

-This session is good for: People who are comfortable working with data in spreadsheets or database managers and want to make the leap to programming.
+This session is good for: People who are comfortable with sorting, filtering, and grouping data in spreadsheets or database managers.

 ## Session goals
 Attendees should leave with a basic understanding of:
-- How to write and run R code in an R Notebook
+- How to navigate RStudio and use an R Notebook file
 - How to assign values to variables
 - Basic data types and structures (strings, numbers, vectors, lists)
+- Importing data with read_csv (both locally and remotely)
-- The purpose of `for` loops and `if` statements
+- The filter(), arrange(), summarise() and group_by() functions
 - Where to find [instructions for installing R and RStudio on their own machines](https://bit.ly/ire-install-r)
 - How to find help when they get stuck